Staff + Board

 Brittany Skiles, Board of Directors

 Brittany is a graduate of Vanguard University of Southern California, where she first got involved with promoting Fair Trade practices as a way to combat labor trafficking and worked at the Global Center for Women and Justice before moving to Los Angeles in 2018.
 Beyond her involvement with the Fair Trade Los Angeles Campaign, Brittany is also on a team working towards making Mount Saint Mary’s University, where she currently works as Manager of Alumnae Relations and Volunteer Engagement, a Fair Trade designated university.

 Jasmine French, Board of Directors

 Jasmine graduated from Vanguard University in May 2018 with a BA in Business Administration and minors in Religion, Sociology, and Women’s Studies.
-She currently serves as one of the Southwest fellows for Fair Trade Campaigns.
+She currently serves the Southwest Regional Coordinator for Fair Trade Campaigns.
 Before coming to FTLA, Jasmine was the president of Live2Free, an anti-human trafficking mobilization team, working toward educating community members on the issue of human trafficking, ethical consumerism, and Fair Trade.
-She recently launched a Fair Trade blog, The Little French Press, that highlights food and beverage products that are ethically sourced.